 So, what was the kingdom of God?
 In what sense was it “at hand” and how was it to be “good news?”.
 Let’s look in this study at the beginning of Christ’s public ministry and teaching…..

 “The Kingdom of Heaven is at Hand”- Why is This Good News?

-The Kingdom of God calls for men to respond – “to repent and believe the gospel”.
+The kingdom of God calls for people to respond – “to repent and believe the gospel”.
 Jesus is the entrance into the kingdom where He and His Father are king (as they are one with each other).
-Jesus came to set men free by bringing them into the kingdom of God.
+Jesus came to set men free by snatching them from the kingdom of darkness and bringing them into the kingdom of God.

 Jesus ignored all of society’s barriers and prejudices.
 He showed that God’s love could not be restricted and He mingled freely with tax collectors, the poor, women, Gentiles, Pharisees and Samaritans.

 The kingdom that Jesus Christ inaugurated was a hidden kingdom not visible to men of the world.
 It is the rule of God expressed through individuals that trust Jesus (and thus His Father) as king and give Him the Lordship of their lives.
 Although it is a hidden kingdom, it is also earthly in that it finds its expression in the here and now.
 The reality of God works through “citizen” hearts and then out to the world.
 Jesus, in coming to earth introduced God’s kingdom here on earth, but in His leaving earth He left His citizens the Holy Spirit as permanent resident in our hearts.